-The cause of dystonia is not known at this time.
 Scientists believe dystonia symptoms result from improper signals in the nervous system that cause muscles to contract involuntarily.
 Researchers and doctors do not yet fully understand the neurological mechanisms that cause this abnormal muscle contraction.

-Most cases of hand dystonia represent isolated (primary) dystonia, meaning that there are no identifiable causes for the dystonic symptoms.
-Hand dystonia may occur in conjunction with early onset generalized dystonia also called DYT1 dystonia.
+Most cases of hand dystonia represent isolated dystonia, meaning that there are no identifiable causes for the dystonic symptoms.
+Hand dystonia may occur in conjunction with early onset generalized dystonia, which affects the limbs and multiple muscle groups simultaneously.
 Isolated hand dystonia occurs mainly in patients with no family history of the disorder.
 Only 5-25% of individuals have a family history of dystonia.

-Hand dystonia may be acquired (secondary) as a consequence of injury, peripheral nerve damage, or spinal cord lesions.
+Hand dystonia may be acquired as a consequence of injury, peripheral nerve damage, or spinal cord lesions.
 Symptoms of acquired hand dystonia may persist even when the hand is at rest, there may be a greater frequency of pain, and there may be additional symptoms beyond those affecting the hand.